-- o Applicants must be endorsed by the institution's president (equivalent or designate). - In order to select the most meritorious applicants for endorsement, many institutions have their own internal deadlines.
+- ✓ Applicants must be endorsed by the institution's president (equivalent or designate). - ✓ In order to select the most meritorious applicants for endorsement, many institutions have their own internal deadlines.
 These deadlines are established by the institution so that appropriate representative(s) can review all applications and select the applicants who will be endorsed.
 It is the sole responsibility of the applicant to ensure that all deadlines are met.
-We recommend that applicants contact the institution's department in charge of postdoctoral affairs as soon as possible to begin this process. - Applicants are responsible for supplying their proposed institution and referees with the documents necessary for them to write their respective letters.
-ResearchNet does not grant the referees or host institutions access to view the application or its attachments. - o From the outset of the application process, applicants and their host institution should discuss: - the details of the fellowship appointment - any benefits offered - any financial obligations associated with the appointment (union dues, insurance premiums, etc.) - the availability of any research and/or other support - the rights and responsibilities of postdoctoral fellows - any other institution-specific policies that might apply to a Banting Fellow - The applicant and supervisor must carefully consider which selection committee should review the application.
-For more details on choosing the area of research, please see Task 6: Identify area of research.
+We recommend that applicants contact the institution's department in charge of postdoctoral affairs as soon as possible to begin this process. - ✓ Applicants are responsible for supplying their proposed institution and referees with the documents necessary for them to write their respective letters.
+ResearchNet does not grant the referees or host institutions access to view the application or its attachments. - ✓ From the outset of the application process, applicants and their host institution should discuss: the details of the fellowship appointment - o any benefits offered to the Banting Fellow - o any financial obligations associated with the appointment (union dues, insurance premiums, etc.) - o the availability of any research and/or other support - o the rights and responsibilities of postdoctoral fellows - o any other institution-specific policies that might apply to a Banting Fellow any established research-related policies and protocols (e.g., protocols for conducting research involving the First Nations, Inuit and Métis Peoples of Canada; approvals for research involving the use of humans, animals or biohazards) - ✓ The applicant and supervisor must carefully consider which selection committee should review the application.
+For more details on choosing the area of research, please see Identify area of research.